 A potential adoptive family will work with a state adoption worker to negotiate the adoption subsidy.
 Subsidies can be funded either through federal government or through state government, depending on the child's eligibility determination to receive a federal subsidy.
-If the child is not eligible for the federal subsidy, the state subsidy with Medicaid becomes the choice.
+If the child is not eligible for the federal subsidy, the family should advocate to ensure that Medicaid is included in the state subsidy.
 There are benefits and limitations to both programs.